“Whether a text is interesting and you get something out of it is more important than whether it is published somewhere important”.

 Applicable across fields?

-However, there exist attempts to make citation indicators field independent.
-For example, The Times Higher Education World University Rankings involve citation indicators which are field independent, i.e. normalized
+However, there are attempts to make citation indicators field independent.
+For example, The Times Higher Education World University Rankings involve citation indicators which are field independent, i.e. normalized (Times Higher Education, 2013).

 Citations are basic units measuring research output.
 Citations are regarded as an objective (or at least less subjective) measure to determine impact, i.e. influence and importance.
 They are used in addition to, or as a substitute for peer judgments.

 There is a strong correlation between peer judgments and citation frequencies.
-For this reason one leans on citations as an indicator for quality and uses them, among other things, for:
+For this reason, citations are relied on as indicators of quality and are used for e.g.

 Citations must be handled carefully when evaluating research.

-Citation data vary from database to database, dependent on the coverage of content of the database.
+Citation data vary from database to database, depending on the coverage of content of the database.

-Furthermore, both different motivations for citing, and the fact that the distribution of citations is highly skewed, are problematic aspects.
+Furthermore, two problematic factors are different motivations for citing, and the the considerable skewness of the distribution of citations.

 To those who have, shall be given…

 When sorting a set of publications by the numbers of citations received, the distribution shows a typical exponential or skewed pattern.
-Works which have been cited are more visible and get more easily cited again (vertical tail in figure), while other works remain hidden and hardly get any citations (horizontal tail in figure).
-This fact is referred to as the Matthew effect in science.
+Works which have been cited are more visible and are more easily cited again (vertical tail in figure), while other works remain hidden and are hardly ever cited (horizontal tail in figure).
+This phenomenon is referred to as the Matthew effect in science.

 Your best chance to make an impact